 The vise uses a pair of either wooden or metal dogs, one of which remains stationary, and one of which moves to pinch work of varying length between them.
 The simpler of the two vises is often referred to as a wagon vise since the moving dog travels in a block trapped within the bench top and rides along a pair of rails, like a wagon or cart.
 It is this type that our design is based on.

 "Moving-block" tail vises have some disadvantages that limit the usefulness of this area of the bench.
 Mallet work, such as mortising or chopping dovetails over the vise can damage the mechanism over a short time.
 The vise is also prone to sagging with use and wear, which causes all sorts of problems for clamping between dogs.
 Once the vise starts to sag, often it will raise up above the surface of the bench when tightening, raising up the workpiece with it.
 This can cause hand plane chatter among other issues.
 The same type of vise also protrudes past the end of the bench as its opened.
 One advantage the traditional tail vise has over the wagon vise is the open-front jaws.
-However, the large gap of the open jaws can make for a large unsupported area below workpieces, and this can cause some problems when planing, especially with shorter pieces.
+However, the large gap of the open jaws can make for a large unsupported area below workpieces, and this can cause some problems when planing, especially with shorter, thinner pieces.
 Wagon-type vises solve almost all of the problems of traditional tail vises.
 The area of the bench around the vise can be used in the same way as the rest of the bench.
 The vise can't sag.
 The screw doesn't extend past the end of the bench when the vise is opened, making this vise a great choice for cramped shops.
 The dog block also cannot raise up when tightened.
 The area around the vise will always remain as flat as the rest of the bench, since the "moving block" section of the traditional tail vise is eliminated.
-The Benchcrafted Tail Vise is also much easier to install than traditional tail vises, since it eliminates the task of building the complex wood superstructure around the vise hardware.
-The significant advantages of the wagon vise more than make up for the lack of the open-front jaws of the traditional "moving-block" tail vise.
+Our Tail Vise is also easier to install than traditional tail vises, since it eliminates the task of building the complex wood superstructure around the vise hardware.
+The significant advantages of the wagon vise more than make up for the lack of the open-front jaws of the traditional moving-block tail vise.

 Vertical clamping between vise jaws can be easily accomplished with the Tail Vise, and when lined with the included Crubber, the grip is tenacious.
 This is an ideal vise for working the ends of smaller boards.
 The vise, when installed at its maximum capacity and using a 5" long dog block, is capable of handling an 11-3/4" wide board.
 Maximum travel is 12-1/4" using a 2-7/8" end cap.
 These capacities vary slightly depending on installation.